FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/multiple-instances.md

 12. Save the changes.
-    The newly created HTML template appears as an option in the HTML Template drop-downs in the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration tool.
+    The newly created HTML template appears as an option in the HTML Template drop-downs in the {{< SecureTransport/componentshortname >}} Administration tool.

 13. Go to `stwc1/C` folder and open one of the HTML templates, for example, `message.html`.
 Verify that all &lt;link> and &lt;script> elements contain the new path "`html/skin/stwc1/C/......`".
 We recommend that you perform a search for the old path "html/skin/ric" and make sure that it is not present in the `/stwc1/C/` directory.

 ## Set the HTML template for users and groups

-The HTML template that SecureTransport displays when the user logs in to the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> can configure it on the following levels:
+The HTML template that SecureTransport displays when the user logs in to the can configure it on the following levels:

 -   <a href="https://docs.axway.com/bundle/SecureTransport_55_AdministratorGuide_allOS_en_HTML5/page/Content/AdministratorsGuide/accounts/t_st_create_user_account.htm" class="MCXref xref">user account</a>: **User Account Settings > HTML Template
     drop-down**